Aid to the Church in Need: Religious Freedom Report

 Every two years ACN publishes an exhaustive report on the state of religious freedom across the world.
 The report highlights cases of persecution and takes religious freedom as a whole, not limiting its analysis to Christian or Catholic communities.

 The first report was published by ACN Italy in 1999.
 It now examines 196 countries along almost 800 pages, is published in six languages, and tracks evolution of Religious Freedom in each country compared to previous years.

 The 2023 report found that "persecution increased since January 2021, while impunity continues to be the rule when it comes to attackers, including oppressive governments."

 The 2025 report noted that more than 5.4 billion people, around two thirds of the world's population, live in countries without full religious freedom.
 In its analysis of 196 countries, ACN found serious violations of religious freedom in 62 of them, classifying 24 as countries of "persecution" and 38 as "discrimination".
 Of countries previously classed as having a negative record on religious freedom only two, Kazakhstan and Sri Lanka, showed signs of improvement.
+ACN's Marcela Szymanski presented the main findings of the report at an event at the European Parliament in December.